sveltekit-i18n/lib/README.md

 ✅ SvelteKit ready\
 ✅ SSR support\
 ✅ Custom data sources – no matter if you are using local files or remote API to get your translations\
-✅ Module-based – your translations are loaded only for visited pages (and only once!)\
+✅ Module-based – your translations are loaded for visited pages only (and only once!)\
 ✅ Component-scoped translations – you can create multiple instances with custom definitions\
+✅ Custom modifiers – you can modify the input data the way you need\
 ✅ TS support\
 ✅ No dependencies